dimraven/prototype/README.md

     Player* player = new Player();
     player->registerObject();

 We can now send it to the script side without being afraid of it being deleted (and cause a crash).

-A deletion of the player instance is of course still okay, but accessing a deleted object simply prints an error message in the output console:
+A deletion of the player instance is of course still okay, but accessing a deleted object simply prints an error message in the output console.
+Here is an example in Lua:

     -- Example:
     local player = Player()